NitaiEdelberg/Ai-Tetris/README.md

 - `run_tetris_game`: Runs the game and returns the score.
 - Uses Pygame for rendering graphical elements.

+#### • `AIGameSimulator.py`

+- Defines the function `run_tetris_game` that runs the AI simulation in the GA.
+The function run_tetris_game defines the game loop for the AI player.
+It receives an AI agent and a maximum number of pieces in a game to limit the run due to high scores and high computation time.

 #### • `HumanHandler.py`

 - Defines HumanHandler class that manages human play and listening for input keyboard presses for actions.